 The proposal or policy appears to negatively impact students, faculty or the university.

+Proposals may be returned if they are miscategorized as expedited or standard.

-Occasionally, another academic unit objects to a course, curriculum or university wide proposal.
+Occasionally, another academic unit objects to a course, curriculum, or university-wide proposal.

 Disagreeing bodies should attempt to reach an amicable agreement as soon as possible.

 Early communication tends to decrease the amount of disagreement and typically improves the course or curriculum proposals.

+Every attempt should be made to resolve issues at the lowest possible level before reaching FSAAC.

 If no such agreement is reached, then the objection should be formally handled in FSAAC.

 Representatives from interested parties will be invited to an FSAAC meeting and given a chance to discuss the issues.
-Faculty Senate Academic Affairs Committee will take one of the above actions, unless the proposing unit desires to withdraw the proposal.
+It is the responsibility of all parties to attend the FSAAC meeting.
+During the meeting, the Faculty Senate Academic Affairs Committee will take one of the above actions to ensure the timeliness of shared governance.
+As a reminder, a simple majority is needed to approve the proposal.

 When a proposal is approved by FSAAC, it moves to FSEXEC.
 Faculty Senate Executive Committee sets the agenda for FS.
-Items from FSAAC go on either the discussion agenda or consent agenda.
-Typically, FSAAC recommends course and curriculum changes go on the FS’s consent agenda.
-Some items that by default go onto the discussion agenda are:
+Items from FSAAC go on either the discussion agenda or the consent agenda.
+Typically, FSAAC recommends that course and curriculum changes go on the FS’s consent agenda.
+Some items by default that go onto the discussion agenda are:

 Controversial items (proposal received a non-unanimous vote at FSAAC)